brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 The most promising automated solution is coming from composer, which is used by most modern day ((PHP)) projects already.

 People are working to add a preload configuration option in `composer.json`, which in turn will generate the preload file for you!
-Just like preloading itself, this feature is still a work in progress, but can follow the progress [here](*https://github.com/composer/composer/issues/7777).
+Just like preloading itself, this feature is still a work in progress, but can follow it [here](*https://github.com/composer/composer/issues/7777).

 Luckily, you won't need to manually configure preload files if you don't want to, composer will be able to do it for you.